MANTRA-Chain/mantrachain/x/coinfactory/spec/01_txs_flows.md

 end
 ```

-**Note**: This type of transaction can be executed only via the mantrachain-sdk.
+**Note**: This type of transaction can be executed only via the aumega-sdk.

 Sets the denom metadata.
 The creator is the account that created the denom.
 The coin admin is the only account that can set the denom metadata for the denom.